LIVING WITH LEONARDO:

 Decorated by Leonardo and his studio… it presented us with an ambiguous experience.
 Damage and successive restorations of the ceiling vault had reduced the elaborate interlace of branching trees and knotted gold rope to a soup of cold minestrone.

 What you quickly learn is that Kemp is not a romantic (and not just when it comes to paint: his passages on poetry are aggressively dull).
 No, Kemp is an historian.
 It seems impossible to be both when your subject is Leonardo da Vinci.

 Every day – every day for fifty years – our author has dealt with correspondence from ‘swelling legions of ‘Leonardo loonies’’.
-You can guess who make up such a group: the average art snob; the cult of Dan Brown, keeper of the Code; and the great unwashed, those who inherit a picture and instantly recognise its unseen value, those who go on Antiques Roadshow to school the dealers: Don’t you recognise it, Fiona?
+You can guess who make up such a group: the average art snob; the cult of Dan Brown, keeper of the Code; and those who inherit a picture and instantly recognise its unseen value, who go on Antiques Roadshow to school the dealers: Don’t you recognise it, Fiona?
 It’s Lenny the Paint.

 Kemp replies to everyone, so as not to be rude.
 To him, ‘such things go with the privilege of having a public profile as a Leonardo expert.’
 But when it comes to the artist, he puts emotion aside and relies solely on hard evidence – it is a matter of self-preservation, a way of keeping clean in a field so caked with crap.
 His dour writing is a consequence, and though it may strip the book of humour and feeling, his authority is retained.